Clinical Health Psychology

 The study of clinical health psychology has emerged as a major exciting focus for clinical psychologists.
 The clinical health focus is conceived within a broader general focus in health psychology and is further facilitated by multidisciplinary work with physicians, sociologists, biologists, and health educators.
 Students choosing the clinical health focus take specialized courses and do specialized clinical work in addition to their core courses.
 By combining clinical health psychology with these other areas students receive a broader focus and can sub-specialize in a specific area of health within this broader context.

-The Clinical Health Psychology area is part of a broad Health Psychology program within the Department of Psychology at Kent State.
+The Clinical Health Psychology area is part of a broad Health Psychology program within the Department of Psychological Sciences at Kent State.
 Our health psychology program is unusual in that health psychology faculty across areas work together and graduate students often choose mentors outside their own training program.
-So, some Experimental students have Clinical faculty mentors and some Clinical students have mentors from the Experimental faculty.
 Many graduate students have secondary mentors that cross sub-disciplinary lines.

 Research Training in Clinical Health Psychology